1. Help Center

 Active Plan

-A scenario that is available to view in dashboards, reports, and plan areas of Jirav
+An Active Plan is a scenario that is available to view in dashboards, reports, and plan areas of Jirav.

 Actuals